jweeeezy/configs/cheatsheets/secure_design_principles.md

 * Backup and Rollback
     - Backup System in a different physical location so rolling back in case of emergency is easy and fast
 * Framework Security Features
-    - Use framework security functionality whereever possible instead of writing your own logic
+    - Use framework security functionality wherever possible instead of writing your own logic
 * Technical Debt = Security Debt
     - making rushed decisions will haunt you and your security later
 * File Uploads